Fatty Liver Disease

 Certain conditions often accompany and may contribute to fatty liver disease:

 Other causes include:

 Although many people feel they could lose some weight, few would consider themselves obese.
 A widely-used measure to define “overweight” and “obese” is the Body Mass Index (BMI).
 A BMI is a calculation based on your height and weight that gives a number that reflects either a healthy or unhealthy weight.
-The BMI is endorsed by World Health Organization (WHO) and by Public Health Agency of Canada 6.

 You can use the following formula to calculate your BMI: